rackslab/Slurm-web/doc/installation.rst

 - *MAXNODESLENGTH* (Number) : Maximum characters show for the nodes name in "Nodes" column in module Jobs.

 - *AUTOLOGIN* (Boolean) : Enable/disable automatic login on all clusters (optionnal: disabled if omitted).

+- *LOGOURL* (String) : Define the image url in the top left-hand corner.

 2D Draw ``conf/dashboard/2d.config.json``